magalisolimano/predicting_problem_mortgages/README.md

 ## Objectives

 The goal is to identify problem loans and the features that determine them in order to manage credit risk.
-While mortgage loan delinquencies are currently [very low](https://www.newyorkfed.org/microeconomics/hhdc), the value-added use case of the machine learning model would strengthen credit risk management in the current environment as well as during stress periods.
+While mortgage loan delinquencies are currently [very low](file:///Users/Magali/flatiron-dsc/projects/predicting_problem_mortgages/HHDC_2022Q3.pdf), there are signs of potential increasing stress as measured by share of loans that are 30-60 days late but not yet considered 90+ days delinquent.
+The value-added use case for applying machine learning is to strengthen credit risk management in the current environment as well as during stress periods.

 ## The Data